DCAN-Labs/cdni-brain/docs/brainswipes.md

 The application uses a service account that needs **read only** access to buckets with images to be used in the app.
 It is recommended to use the method [outlined here](https://www.msi.umn.edu/support/faq/how-do-i-use-s3-buckets-share-data-tier-2-storage-other-users) to update access.
 The BrainSwipes service account's UID is **77766**

-Here is an example bucket policy for the bucket `swipes_test` that gives full access to someone managing the data (uid 77291) and read only access to the service account.
+Here is an example bucket policy for the bucket `brainswipes` that gives full access to someone managing the data (uid 77291) and read only access to the service account.
 ```
 {
     "Version": "2012-10-17",